 The three main factors to consider are head size, weight, and balance of the racquet.
 There is no “right’ racquet for everyone, as we are all unique in our abilities and characteristics.

-This article takes an in-depth look at choosing the right head size for you.
+This article takes an in-depth look at choosing the right tennis racquet size for you.
 We look at factors such as power, weight, and player level and take a look at the three head size categories, mid, mid-plus, and oversized.

 Head Size Categories